-Nabil Khabirpour is an associate in Quinn Emanuel’s London office, prior to which he worked at a Magic Circle firm.
+Nabil Khabirpour is a senior associate in Quinn Emanuel’s London office, prior to which he worked at a Magic Circle firm.
 Nabil’s work focuses on litigation, international arbitration, public international law and European Union law.
 His practice spans a broad range of areas, including disputes relating to Natural Resources, Business and Human Rights, Competition, Trade and Governmental work.

 Before reading Law at the University of Cambridge, Nabil spent a year volunteering at the Baha’i World Centre in Haifa, Israel.
 Following his undergraduate studies, he pursued his Masters at the University of Oxford, where he graduated at the top of his year in European Business Regulation.
 Thereafter, Nabil accepted an offer from Harvard Law School to work as a Visiting Researcher before beginning his legal practice in London.